 Our governance

-Dorcas is an international organization for emergency relief and development cooperation.
-More than 85 employees work at the international office in Andijk and about 280 at the country offices.
-On this page you can read about our background and organization.
+Dorcas is a Christian organisation that provides humanitarian assistance and facilitates development cooperation.
+More than 85 employees work at the international office in Almere and about 280 at the country offices.
+On this page you can read about our background and organisation.

 Supervisory Board